rjeschke/cetoneasm/README.md

   of macros
 * it is possible to read/modify local macro variables after macro expansion, as those do not contain unusable identifier characters and therefore leak
-* there is no need to use local variables or labels inside of `.MACRO` as everything is mangled into locals anyway
 * `.MACRO` names have their own namespace and can therefore be identical to already defines variable or label names
 * `@` is the only (global) variable that can be modified from inside a `.MACRO`